-If individual applicants are eligible to apply for this funding opportunity, refer to: Grants.gov Individual Registration.
+If individual applicants are eligible to apply for this funding opportunity, refer to: Grants.gov: Individual Registration

-Organization applicants can find complete instructions here: Grants.gov Registering an Organization
+Organization applicants can find complete instructions here: Grants.gov: Organization Registration

 Register with SAM: The Unique Entity Identifier (UEI) assigned by the System for Award Management (SAM), has replaced the Data Universal Numbering System (DUNS) number.
 Register in SAM and you will be assigned a UEI.
 It takes 1 day (after you enter the EBiz POC name and EBiz POC email in SAM) to receive a UEI, which will allow you to register with Grants.gov and apply for federal funding.